Wolfremium13/factorial-playwright-automation/README.md

 ## ✨ Features

-- **Clock in**: The automation clock in of the user on the Factorial HR website by using the cron job.
+- **Clock in**: The automation clock in of the user on the Factorial HR website by using the cron job at 7 AM.
+- **Clock out**: The automation clock out of the user on the Factorial HR website by using the cron job at 15 PM.

 ## 🔧 Configuration